Carpso/CarpsoApp/README.md

     npm install
     ```
 2.  **Set up Environment Variables:**
-    *   Create a `.env` file in the root directory (if you haven't already for the Google Maps API key).
+    *   Create a `.env.local` file in the root directory for development (refer to the Google Maps API key setup above).
     *   **Google Generative AI API Key:**
         ```
         GOOGLE_GENAI_API_KEY=YOUR_GOOGLE_AI_STUDIO_API_KEY
         ```
         Obtain this key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+Ensure this is also set in your production environment.
     *   **(Optional) Tawk.to Live Chat:** For live chat functionality:
         ```
         NEXT_PUBLIC_TAWKTO_PROPERTY_ID=YOUR_TAWKTO_PROPERTY_ID
         NEXT_PUBLIC_TAWKTO_WIDGET_ID=YOUR_TAWKTO_WIDGET_ID
         ```
         Obtain these from your [Tawk.to Dashboard](https://dashboard.tawk.to/).
+Set these in production if using the feature.
     *   **(Optional) Social Media Links:** For links in the user profile (editable in Admin settings):
         ```
         NEXT_PUBLIC_FACEBOOK_LINK=YOUR_FACEBOOK_PAGE_URL